-L. Hammersley-Fletcher (2017).
-Re-figuring the world of educational leadership: Struggles with performance, disenfranchisement and critical consciousness.
-In: Educational Leadership: Theorising Professional Practice in Neoliberal Times. pp.27-41.
+JR. Duggan (2017).
+Leadership and the power of others: Re-thinking educational leadership with Magical Marxism and Spinoza.
+In: Educational Leadership: Theorising Professional Practice in Neoliberal Times.
+Taylor & Francis, pp.71-84.

 JR. Duggan (2017).
 Fast-track leadership schemes as elite re-professionalising projects.
 In: Corporate Elites and the Reform of Public Education.
 Policy Press,